 I know that I have done this many times.
 If something like math becomes too complicated, and it takes too much of my time, and there is too much of an equation to go through, I say, "Forget this.
 Give me a calculator."
-That's much more simple than having to do it myself.
-I really prefer the simple and the straight forward, and I think just about everybody does.
+That is much more simple than having to do it myself.
+I really prefer the simple and the straightforward, and I think just about everybody does.
 It just makes things so much easier.
-The intricate and the seemingly convoluted, even though it may not be, I'll touch maybe with a ten foot pole, but no closer.
+The intricate and the seemingly convoluted, even though it may not be, I will touch maybe with a ten-foot pole, but no closer.

-When I write, it's one of my aims to be concise and present things plainly and clearly so that people can understand.
-That's a good goal for a writer to have, or a speaker to have when he speaks.
+When I write, it is one of my aims to be concise and present things plainly and clearly so that people can understand.
+That is a good goal for a writer to have, or a speaker to have when he speaks.

-In the church we have become accustomed to accepting the simple and dismissing the complex, because we label it as confusion when such a thing happens or comes up.
-We would quote maybe I Corinthians 14:33—"God is not the author of confusion"—and say that something that is complex is ungodly just because we simply don't understand it because it's just a bit beyond our grasp at the moment.
-That's not always the case however.
+In the church, we have become accustomed to accepting the simple and dismissing the complex, because we label it as confusion when such a thing happens or comes up.
+We would quote maybe I Corinthians 14:33—"God is not the author of confusion"—and say that something that is complex is ungodly just because we simply do not understand it because it is just a bit beyond our grasp at the moment.
+That is not always the case, however.

-I think over the years of study that we've become conditioned in a way to think that God's way is always simple and plain.
-But I'm here to tell you today in this sermon that this is not the case.
-I don't want to say that Mr. Armstrong did us a disservice, because he didn't.
+I think over the years of study that we have become conditioned in a way to think that God's way is always simple and plain.
+But I am here to tell you today in this sermon that this is not the case.
+I do not want to say that Mr. Armstrong did us a disservice, because he did not.
 You have to remember what Mr. Armstrong was doing.
-He was preaching the gospel to the world primarily, and when you preach the gospel to the world you must simplify everything into what we call today "sound byte."
+He was preaching the gospel to the world primarily, and when you preach the gospel to the world you must simplify everything into what we call today "sound bite."

-"Sound byte" not only gives you the idea that it's something short, but it's also something that you can digest easily.
-Look at all Mr. Armstrong's booklets.
-There is hardly a booklet out there that is deep, because it's presenting the issues in a very simple manner, but the basics of those issues only.
+"Sound bite" not only gives you the idea that it is something short, but it is also something that you can digest easily.
+Look at all of Mr. Armstrong's booklets.
+There is hardly a booklet out there that is deep because it is presenting the issues in a very simple manner, but the basics of those issues only.
 A book like The Incredible Human Potential got somewhat deeper into the subject of human nature and the mind of man, and the potential of man to have the mind of Christ and to be made into a spirit being—to be made God.
-That book got quite a bit deeper, and why we can understand things as God's children that the people in the world can't.
+That book got quite a bit deeper, and why we can understand things as God's children that the people in the world cannot.

 Is God's way simple?
-I don't think so.
-I don't think God's way is simple at all.
-I hope to show you today that the answer to that question is really "Yes" and "No." On some levels God's way is extremely simple, like Mr. Armstrong got everything down into a very easily understood message.
+I do not think so.
+I do not think God's way is simple at all.
+I hope to show you today that the answer to that question is really "Yes" and "No." On some levels, God's way is extremely simple, like Mr. Armstrong got everything down into a very easily understood message.
 What could be more simple than to say that God's way is give, and Satan's way is get?
-That's something we can all understand.
+That is something we can all understand.

 On the other hand, once you get past those beginning simple ideas, there is a great deal of depth to God's way of life and the theology behind all those things.
 Many things, in fact, are totally beyond our comprehension.
 To believe that God's way is always simple is an error.

-I feel I should tell you why I'm giving this sermon.
+I feel I should tell you why I am giving this sermon.
 There are those out there who are advocating calendar change.
-One of their proofs is that the Hebrew Calendar is complicated and therefore it must not be godly, because God's way is simple, and if a person can't understand the Hebrew Calendar, then that must be a proof that the Hebrew Calendar is wrong.
-Now that's hogwash.
+One of their proofs is that the Hebrew Calendar is complicated and therefore it must not be godly, because God's way is simple, and if a person cannot understand the Hebrew Calendar, then that must be a proof that the Hebrew Calendar is wrong.
+Now that is hogwash.

-The reason it's hogwash is because there is no calendar ever, in this world, that is simple.
-If it's simple, it's wrong, because it won't be able to keep up with what's going on in the heavens, especially when you're trying to correlate the moon and the sun which do not have synchronized orbits at all, or revolutions, or however you want to say it.
-They just don't go together, and so to combine the two of them and correlate them into a calendar takes a great deal of mathematics and astronomy and a lot of thought.
+The reason it is hogwash is that there is no calendar ever, in this world, that is simple.
+If it is simple, it is wrong, because it will not be able to keep up with what is going on in the heavens, especially when you are trying to correlate the moon and the sun which do not have synchronized orbits at all, or revolutions, or however you want to say it.
+They just do not go together, and so to combine the two of them and correlate them into a calendar takes a great deal of mathematics and astronomy and a lot of thought.

-I just wanted to let you know what my motivation for giving this sermon is, and from this point out I won't mention the calendar again because that is really just a side issue to the overall issue of "Is God's Way Simple?"
+I just wanted to let you know what my motivation for giving this sermon is, and from this point out I will not mention the calendar again because that is really just a side issue to the overall issue of "Is God's Way Simple?"

-Let's for a short while take a lesson in rhetoric.
-I don't know if you know what rhetoric is.
-It's has kind of gone out of use in everyday education.
+Let us for a short while take a lesson in rhetoric.
+I do not know if you know what rhetoric is.
+It has kind of gone out of use in everyday education.
 Rhetoric is the art of the effective use of language.
 It is what people took a hundred to two hundred years ago to learn how to speak and to write, and to persuade people.
 They wanted to be effective in how they used the language so that other people would be convinced of their arguments.

 Part of rhetoric is learning what kind of argument is logical, and what kind of argument is illogical.
-Those who teach rhetoric today teach you to say things, to persuade you of things that aren't logical or true, because all they're trying to do is win the argument.
-A true study of rhetoric would teach you that certain arguments are illogical and should not be used, and that other arguments are logical and should be used and followed very closely.
+Those who teach rhetoric today teach you to say things, to persuade you of things that are not logical or true because all they are trying to do is win the argument.
+A true study of rhetoric would teach you that certain arguments are illogical and should not be used and that other arguments are logical and should be used and followed very closely.

 A logical fallacy that I want to get into today, which is an illogical argument, is what I call "the always/never trap."
-Those who are schooled in rhetoric will call this "the fallacy of broad generalization," where you say that something is always this way, or it's never this way, where it's just a sweeping broad generalization of something that may be the case in most circumstances, but there are exceptions.
+Those who are schooled in rhetoric will call this "the fallacy of broad generalization," where you say that something is always this way, or it is never this way, where it is just a sweeping broad generalization of something that may be the case in most circumstances, but there are exceptions.

-This is saying that something is always true, or that it is never true, when exceptions certainly exist, and they're very easily seen if you break it down.
-That's what we're going to do.
-We're going to break this down by making a chart.
+This is saying that something is always true, or that it is never true when exceptions certainly exist, and they are very easily seen if you break it down.
+That is what we are going to do.
+We are going to break this down by making a chart.

-Now this is what we're going to do a proof to see if this is a correct statement.
-We're going to insert some theological concepts, some theological ideas into this "A" and "B" that we've set up.
+Now this is what we are going to do a proof to see if this is a correct statement.
+We are going to insert some theological concepts, some theological ideas into this "A" and "B" that we have set up.

 Hope of the resurrection.